-One of the most exciting birdwatching sites in Northern France is very easy to access from the main road south from Calais to Rouen.
-Less than an hour from the Channel tunnel, if you turn west off the main A16 road near Abbeville you’ll find the Marquenterre (https://www.baiedesomme.fr/lieu/1-14-5933-parc-du-marquenterre) a vast wetland nature reserve of 200ha of marsh, sand dunes and reed beds on the edge of the Baie de Somme .
-This last is an extensive area of salt marsh and sea, on the Southern side of the English Channel [04a].
+One of the most exciting birdwatching sites in Northern France is the Marquenterre - see left (Photo courtesy of Marquenterre).
+It is very easy to access from the main road south from Calais to Rouen (see below).
+Less than an hour from the Channel tunnel, if you turn west off the main A16 road near Abbeville you’ll find the Marquenterre (https://www.baiedesomme.fr/lieu/1-14-5933-parc-du-marquenterre) a vast wetland nature reserve of 200ha of marsh, sand dunes and reed beds on the edge of the Baie de Somme (see photos below).
+This last is an extensive area of salt marsh and sea, on the Atlantic coast of Picardy.

-The nature reserve is beautifully managed with masses of parking space in a coastal pine forest.
+The nature reserve is beautifully managed with masses of parking space in a coastal pine forest. (see left. map courtesy of Marquenterre).
 It is a very large site with many walks of different lengths.
 These are clearly signposted round a variety of different ponds/ scrapes.
-Most have one or more hides beside them with plenty of information in each one about the different birds you are likely to see from the hide.
+Many have one or more hides beside them with plenty of information in each one about the different birds you are likely to see from the hide.

-If you want more, a few miles South of the Marquenterre there are other bird reserves near Cayeux sur Mer and at le Grand-Laviers.
-The last is just off the road from St Valery sur Somme to Abbeville.
+If you want more bird watching, there are other bird reserves near Cayeux sur Mer and at le Grand-Laviers, just off the road from St Valery sur Somme to Abbeville.
 It used to be an old sugar beet factory water storage reservoir but now is a quiet wooded setting with lots of good observation points around its three lagoons.